ansible/ansible/docsite/rst/developing_modules.rst

 * Being pep8 compliant is nice, but not a requirement.
 Specifically, the 80 column limit now hinders readability more that it improves it
 * Avoid '`action`/`command`', they are imperative and not declarative, there are other ways to express the same thing
 * Sometimes you want to split the module, specially if you are adding a list/info state, you want a _facts version
-* If you are asking 'how can i have a module execute other modules' ... you want to write a role
+* If you are asking 'how can I have a module execute other modules' ... you want to write a role
+* Return values must be able to be serialized as json via the python stdlib json library.  basic python types (strings, int, dicts, lists, etc) are serializable.
+A common pitfall is to try returning an object via exit_json().
+Instead, convert the fields you need from the object into the fields of a dictionary and return the dictionary.
+* Do not use urllib2 to handle urls.  urllib2 does not natively verify TLS certificates and so is insecure for https.
+Instead, use either fetch_url or open_url from ansible.module_utils.urls.

 Windows modules checklist
 `````````````````````````